Asuka and Sakurai Travel Tips

-In Asuka and Sakurai, many historical sites are spread across the countryside, making it a great place to explore at a relaxed pace.
-Sakurai Station is a useful starting point with access to local buses and hiking trails like the Yamanobe-no-michi.
+In Asuka and Sakurai, many historical sites are spread across the countryside, making them great places to explore at a relaxed pace.
+Sakurai Station is a useful starting point, with access to local buses and hiking trails like the Yamanobe-no-michi.
 Temples such as Hasedera and Muroji can also be reached by train from Sakurai.

 In Asuka, renting a bicycle is one of the easiest and most popular ways to get around.
 Bikes are available at major stations like Asuka, Kashiharajingu-mae, and Okadera, usually costing 900–1000 yen per day.
 On dry days, it’s a scenic ride through the rural landscape.
 For those who prefer not to cycle, the Kame Loop Bus connects most local attractions and offers a day pass for 650 yen.